 Counseling typically is part of a person’s residential treatment stay or included in their outpatient plan.
 At first, a person may meet with a group or therapist several times a week to work on issues linked to drug abuse.
 Over time, the frequency usually diminishes.

 Other post-residential treatment options include:

 - Therapeutic communities, where people stay for several months or longer.
 The format is structured, and the entire community, from residents to the staff, focuses on positive change.

 - Recovery housing is supervised and short-term.
 This option can help people build skills for returning to independence, including how to seek work or manage their finances.

 A good aftercare plan may also include 12-step or comparable support groups.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 When help is needed

 Many people may use drugs now and then, or their use naturally tapers off as they get older, but for millions of Americans ages 12 and up, they may need more intense treatment.

 When substance use interferes with a person’s health, puts them or others at risk, or derails important work, school, or family commitments, it may be time to seek help.